act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 - This rule assumes that that [Technique G124: Adding links at the top of the page to each area of the content][tech g124] requires the that the link can be activated by use of keyboard only (in order to be useful for keyboard users).
 - This rule assumes that any global dismissible information that only appears once per site has already been acknowledged and is not displayed any more.

-**Note**: The aim of such links is to be able to skip [sections of repeated content][section of repeated content] (headers, navigation bar, ...) when viewing several pages of the same site.
+**Note:** The aim of such links is to be able to skip [sections of repeated content][section of repeated content] (headers, navigation bar, ...) when viewing several pages of the same site.
 Many sites display a cookies policy banner which might be stealing focus until dismissed (usually by viewing and accepting cookies policy).
 Since that content is _not_ repeated (is it only shown once for the full site), it is not a problem to have it, and it may appear on any page of the site (depending where the user first comes in).

 ## Accessibility Support